necat101/Chronos-CLGCM/README.md

 -----

-# Chronos v0.4 (alpha): A Hybrid Memory-Reasoning Architecture
+# Chronos v0.5 (alpha): A Hybrid Memory-Reasoning Architecture

 A novel AI architecture that synergistically integrates Google's Titans memory system with a Hierarchical Reasoning Model (HRM) to move beyond the limitations of scale and take a decisive step on the path to AGI.

 -----

-### 📢 **Major Update in v0.4: Dynamic Online Learning Rate & Stability**
+### 📢 **Major Update in v0.5: Enhanced Reasoning & Structured Memory**

-> To make the model's lifelong learning more robust and human-like, Chronos now uses a **Cosine Annealing schedule for its Long-Term Memory (LTM) updates by default**.
+> This version introduces two major architectural upgrades that work in tandem to create a more powerful and efficient cognitive process.
 >
-> This means the model learns more aggressively from new information at the start of a session and then gradually reduces its learning rate to refine its knowledge, preventing instability.
-This dynamic, scheduled approach replaces the previous static learning rate.
+> 1.  **Adaptive Reasoning Depth ("Ponder Time"):** Chronos can now **"think longer" for harder problems**.
+The fixed-step reasoning loop has been replaced with a dynamic mechanism where the model learns to decide when it's confident enough to stop reasoning.
+This makes the model both more powerful and more efficient, better emulating the variable effort of human thought.
 >
-> You can still use a fixed learning rate by adding the `--static-ltm-lr` flag during chat.
+> 2.  **Structured & Queryable Long-Term Memory:** The LTM is no longer just an associative memory.
+Each memory slot is now **augmented with metadata, including a timestamp and a source identifier**.
+This allows the model—and the user—to perform sophisticated, context-aware queries, such as retrieving only memories learned from user interaction within the last hour.
+This brings the "Chronos" name to life.

 ## About The Project